 Our software routing vendor provides the data.

-Field C: Number of calls offered to agents.
+# of Calls Offered to Agents: Number of calls offered to agents.

-Field D: Number of busy calls.
+# of Busy Calls: Number of busy calls.

-Field E: Average percent of busy calls — The number of calls offered to agents that received a busy message divided by the total number of calls offered to agents, reported as a percentage.
+Agent Busy Rate: The number of calls offered to agents that received a busy message divided by the total number of calls offered to agents, reported as a percentage.